-Considering the nature of Company's business and operations and based on the information available with the management, there are no reportable segments (business and/or geographical) in accordance with the requirements of Indian Accounting Standard (Ind AS) - 108 on Segment Reporting as specified under Section 133 of the Companies Act, 2013 ("the Act") read together with the Companies (Indian Accounting Standards) Rules, 2015 (as amended).
+Considering the nature of Company's business and operations and based on the information available with the management, there is/are no reportable segments (business and/or geographical) in accordance with the requirements of Indian Accounting Standard (Ind AS) - 108 on Segment Reporting in accordance with the Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 ("the Act") read together with the Companies (Indian Accounting Standards) Rules, 2015 (as amended).
 Hence, no further disclosures are required in respect of reportable segments, under Ind AS 108, other than those already provided in the financial statements.